Gray Wolf

 Playfulness – A playful lupine holds its tail high and wags it.
 The wolf may frolic and dance around, or bow by placing the front of its body down to the ground, while holding the rear high, sometimes wagged.
 This is reminiscent of the playful behavior demonstrated by domestic dogs

-Wolfs hunt in packs and always stick togther
+Wolfs hunt in packs and always stick together

 Did you know?